Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Time-Varying X Model

-Specifically, for each $n \ge 1$ we let $\{\lm^n_i(t) : t \ge 0\}$ denote the arrival-rate function to pool $i$, and $\{m^n_j(t) : t \ge 0\}$ denote the number of agents in pool $j$ as a function of time, $i,j = 1,2$.
-For the fluid approximation we assume that \bequ \lm^n_i(\cdot)/n \ra \lm_i(\cdot) \qandq m^n_j(\cdot)/n \ra m_j(\cdot) \qasq n \tinf, \eeq where $\lm_i, m_j: [0,\infty) \mapsto [0, \infty)$, $i,j = 1,2$.
-A rigorous treatment (which will not be carried out here) requires assumptions on the limit functions in \eqref{ParamLim}.
-A minimal assumption, that is clearly not restrictive in applications, is that those limits are differentiable except possibly in a finite number of points.
-Therefore, the arrival rates and staffing functions can have points of discontinuity (have jumps), but the number of such points is finite.
-See Remark \ref{remODEsol} below.
+As in \cite{LW12a}, we assume that the limit functions $\lm_i$ and $m_j$ in \eqn{ParamLim} are piecewise-smooth, by which we mean that they have only finitely many discontinuities in any finite interval, have limits from the left and right at each discontinuity point and are differentiable at all continuity points.
+That assumption is not restrictive for applications and supports analysis of the approximating fluid model by differential equations.
+For call-center applications, it usually suffices to consider piecewise-constant functions, but we allow greater generality because our methods can be applied in other settings.

-For all $n \ge 1$ let $Q^n_i(t)$ denote the number of customers waiting in the class-$i$ buffer and $Z^n_{i,j}(t)$ be the number of class-$i$ customers in service pool $j$ at time $t$ in system $n$.
-Define \bequ X^n \equiv X^n(t) \equiv (Q^n_i(t), Z^n_{i,j}(t) : i,j = 1,2), \quad t \ge 0. \eeq If a control is employed that uses only information on the current state of $X^n$ at each decision epoch, then $X^n$ is a nonhomogeneous {\em continuous-time Markov chain} (CTMC).
+Let $Q^n_i(t)$ be the number of customers waiting in the class-$i$ buffer and $Z^n_{i,j}(t)$ be the number of class-$i$ customers in service pool $j$ at time $t$ in system $n$.
+Let the associated six-dimensional vector process be \bequ X^n \equiv X^n(t) \equiv (Q^n_i(t), Z^n_{i,j}(t) : i,j = 1,2), \quad t \ge 0. \eeq We consider controls that are functions of $X^n(t)$ at each $t$, making $X^n$ a nonhomogeneous CTMC.